 The board also tabled an agenda item in which the ADA would have engaged the services of the Center for Economic Development Law as economic legal counsel.
 James Dan Batchelor, chairman, gave a presentation highlighting the number of significant projects in which the firm has been involved, and why Ardmore stood out as a potential client.

-Page 2 of 2 - "There is one thing we do," Batchelor said.
+"There is one thing we do," Batchelor said.
 "We are entirely focused on economic development and redevelopment in communities in Oklahoma."

 Batchelor said there are three special things about Ardmore.
 Those are: